- September 22, 2021

 What About California’s Lemon Law and Used Cars?

 Some used cars are covered under California’s Lemon Law, but not all.
-Lemon Law protections for used cars are a bit different than for new cars, so the best way to find out if your used car qualifies is to talk to a California lemon law lawyer.
+Lemon Law protections for used cars are a bit different than for new cars, so the best way to find out if your used car qualifies is to talk to a used car lemon law attorney in California.
 He can assess your unique situation and advise you about whether you can file a claim and the chances of being successful.

 How Does a Lemon Law Buyback Work?